ssamot/ssamot.github.io/content/posts/romans.md

 description = "What have the Romans ever done for us?"
 +++

-Beyond the roads and the sanitation, the most enduring Roman legacy must be the concept of property over men, things and animals -- a definition of self based on what you own.
+Beyond roads and sanitation, the most enduring Roman legacy must be the concept of property over men, things and animals -- a definition of self based on what you own.

 {{< youtube Qc7HmhrgTuQ >}}